Add something special to a traditional garlic bread. With a little cheese, this can be a meal in itself!

-- At this point, you can add up to 1/2 cup warm water if your dough seems like it's going to be too stiff.
-(It will depend on how juicy your tomatoes are.)
-Alternatively, you can add more chopped tomatoes.
-Your dough should be firm but not too stiff.
+- Add up to ½ cup warm water if the dough seems like it's going to be too stiff.
+(It will depend on how juicy the tomatoes are.)
+Alternatively, add more chopped tomatoes.
+Thr dough should be firm but not too stiff.

 - Turn the dough out onto a floured work surface and knead in the salt and dried tomatoes.
-Continue kneading for 10 to 15 minutes until the tomatoes are incorporated and the dough is soft and smooth, adding more bread flour as needed.
+Continue kneading for 10-15 minutes, until the tomatoes are incorporated and the dough is soft and smooth, adding more bread flour as needed.

-- Place the dough in a straight-sided food-grade plastic container with a snap-on lid and let it rise until it has doubled in size, about 2 to 4 hours.
+- Place the dough in a bowl.
+Cover and let it rise until it has doubled in size, 2-4 hours.
 You should be able to push a floured finger deep into the dough and leave an indentation that doesn't spring back.

-- Turn the risen dough out onto a lightly floured work surface, flattening gently with your hands to break up any large air bubbles.
-With a pastry scraper or large knife, cut the dough into two equal pieces and shape them into rounds.
+- Turn the risen dough out onto a lightly floured work surface, flattening gently to break up any large air bubbles.
+With a large knife, cut the dough into two equal pieces and shape them into rounds.

 - Lightly dust the tops of the loaves with flour and cover them with plastic wrap or a damp towel.
-Let them proof until almost doubled in size, about 1 to 2 hours.
+Let them proof until almost doubled in size, 1-2 hours.
 If you press a floured fingertip into the dough it should spring back slowly.